Continuing Preventative CareAt NB Dental we promote a preventative approach to dental care.

 Preventive dental care can start at any age!
 We encourage dental visits by the age of 2 years to start building relationships with our young patients to help ensure a fuss free and fun dental appointment.
 Although it’s often assumed that “baby teeth do not matter”, untreated problems resulting in the early loss of baby teeth will often result in a crowded adult mouth or problems with the adult teeth in the future.
 Regular professional dental checks help to educate children and teenagers on how to care for their teeth and detect early decay or problems before it becomes painful.

-Our practice accepts and bulk bills patients covered under the Medicare children’s dental benefit schedule.
-This is a fantastic government initiative, providing free general dental treatment annually, to those that are eligible.
+Our practice accepts patients covered under the Medicare children’s dental benefit schedule.
+This is a fantastic government initiative, providing free general dental treatment annually, to children under 18 whom are eligible.

 Periodontal (Gum) DiseasePeriodontal disease affects 30-50% of the Australian population, although a lot of people don’t even know they have it.
 In many cases periodontal disease is painless, presenting only with bad breath or a bit of bleeding when brushing.

 Periodontal disease affects more Australians than you think.
 A lot of people don’t even know they have it.
 The initial stages of periodontal disease is painless, presenting only with bad breath or slight bleeding when brushing.
 If left untreated, patients may only become aware of their periodontal disease when a tooth or several teeth become painful or mobile.
 There is significant research to show a link between periodontal disease and other serious health conditions such as Stroke, Heart Disease, Diabetes and even Arthritis.
 Periodontal disease is a bacterial infection in the gums which causes the supporting jaw bone around teeth to be destroyed.
 While the affected bone cannot regenerate, removing the bacterial cause can help to control the infection and minimise further bone loss.
 Treatment of this disease is dependent on excellent home dental care (brushing and flossing) as well as regular professional cleans, to remove hard build up and the bacteria where the toothbrush cannot reach.
 In some cases patients will be referred to a periodontist for further treatment.